GSA/search.digitalgov.gov/_posts/2013-05-03-govbox-jobs.md

 ---

  **Did you know?** Are you a federal agency that doesn't post your jobs on USAJobs?
 Or a local or state government that doesn't use NeoGov?
 We want your jobs data.
-E-mail us at <USASearch@gsa.gov> to let us know where you publish your job openings so that we can include them in the Jobs GovBox.
+E-mail us at <search@support.digitalgov.gov> to let us know where you publish your job openings so that we can include them in the Jobs GovBox.